Iran Transport Information

 Metro (underground subway)

 Tehran’s subway has four lines running in different directions plus one extra line that goes to Karaj.
 Subway gives you the fastest reach to almost any location in Tehran, you just need to find out which line is the best for your destination and if you need to change your train figure out on which station you must move to another line.
-Plus on the boards in the trains, the name of the stations are in Farsi only but in the stations and on this map the English name is available.
+Plus on the boards in the trains the name of the stations are in Farsi only but in the stations and on this map the English name is available.
 Keep in mind that the subway during the rush hours 7-9 am, 4-7 pm is very crowded.
 The fee for a trip with the e-ticket starts from 2000 Rials and it goes up depending on the time you were using the metro.
 If you do not use the e-ticket and purchase a ticket, the one-way ticket is 6000 Rial and a two-way ticket is 10,000 Rials.

 On the Road

-Travel between the cities is the best by train and bus.
+If you are looking for Iran transport information, travel between the cities is the best by train and bus.
 Both are very comfortable and have fair pricing.
 There are VIP buses for longer trips that are very comfortable with a service box of juice and cookies.
 You can purchase the bus tickets at the terminal since the websites are in Farsi only also visa or master cards do not work in Iran yet, due to banking sanctions.

 There are private cars as well to transport you between the cities which will take four passengers to the destination and might be at the same price as the bus fare but it is less comfortable compared to the bus or train specially for longer journeys.